-I have been a member of our national association, Icelandic Radio Amateurs (Í.R.A.) more or less since 1973.
-For 40 years I have had the opportunity to participate in various activities of this great hobby and recently finished serving as the associations´s president (2009-2013).
+I have been a member of our national association, Icelandic Radio Amateurs, Í.R.A., more or less since 1973.
+During that time I have had the opportunity to participate in various activities of this great hobby and most recently finished serving four terms as the association's president (2009-2013).

 Member of Rotarians of Amateur Radio

 Photographs below include these hams (in alphabetical order):